expo/expo/docs/pages/versions/unversioned/react-native/scrollview.md

 ### `scrollEventThrottle`

 This controls how often the scroll event will be fired while scrolling (as a time interval in ms).
-A lower number yields better accuracy for code that is tracking the scroll position, but can lead to scroll performance problems due to the volume of information being send over the bridge.
+A lower number yields better accuracy for code that is tracking the scroll position, but can lead to scroll performance problems due to the volume of information being sent over the bridge.
 You will not notice a difference between values set between 1-16 as the JS run loop is synced to the screen refresh rate.
 If you do not need precise scroll position tracking, set this value higher to limit the information being sent across the bridge.
 The default value is zero, which results in the scroll event being sent only once each time the view is scrolled.

 | Type   | Required | Platform |
 | ------ | -------- | -------- |